 If you're not eligible to join a specific consortium, a good start is to choose a host that is a part of that consortium.
 How do you know if a host agency is a part of a consortium?
 Never thought you'd ask.

 - Click on your consortia of choice.
 If you want, you can filter it!

 - Look at which hosts are listed and linked at the bottom of their profile.
 This is a FABULOUS way to help you choose a host agency.
 Here's an example below:

 If you have fallen in love with a specific consortium but still want to be hosted, you can ask hosts how they leverage their consortia tools.

 - What are member requirements?
 (Sales thresholds, location requirements, etc?)

 - What are membership fees?

-- How many members (agency members and/or individual advisors)?
+- How many members are a part of the consortium (agency members and/or individual advisors)?

 - What are their annual network sales?